caiyuanhao1998/MST/README.md

 |             MST++ vs. SOTA          |           DAUHST vs. SOTA           |
 | <img src="./figure/mst_pp.png"  height=340> | <img src="./figure/dauhst.png" height=340> |

+We are going to enlarge our model zoo in the future.

 ### Quantitative Comparison on Simulation Dataset